 - Compare offers and select a lender and rate from the marketplace.

-What to do if application is turned down
+What to do if your application gets turned down

 Fortunately, there are steps you can take to improve your chances of being approved.
-Adding a qualified cosigner with solid credit and income is one way to boost your odds.
-As a plus, if your income improves and you make the required number of consecutive, on-time full payments, LendKey allows you to release a cosigner from any debt obligation.
+Adding a qualified co-signer with solid credit and income is one way to boost your odds.
+As a plus, if your income improves and you make the required number of consecutive, on-time full payments, LendKey allows you to release a co-signer from any debt obligation.
 It’s also a good idea to check your personal credit report to be certain that there are no mistakes or errors that need to be fixed before you apply.

 Keep in mind that it’s important to shop around for the best deal.
 Because LendKey’s platform is limited to its credit union and community bank partners, you won’t see lenders like SoFi or College Ave, which both offer competitive student loan products with low rates and low fees.

-How Bankrate Rates LendKey
+How Bankrate rates LendKey

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.